cydside/dayfolders/README.md

 # dayfolders
-It's a command line tool that creates daily folders to store files in a selectable period of time.
+It's a command line tool that creates daily folders for a selectable period of time to store files.

 ## Examples: